Duncanma/Blog/content/Blog/moving-my-google-fonts-local.md

  - Hugo
 images:
 - /images/performance/Baseline_New_Waterfall.png
-summary: Moving my Google fonts local seemed to be one of the remaining
+description: I tested self-hosting my Google Fonts instead of using Google's CDN, only to discover an unrelated, unused CSS file was the real performance culprit.
 techfeatured: false
 ---